gardener-attic/component-spec/doc/proposal/leftovers.md

 - change technical artifacts to software artifacts
 - references in the text to the CD spec for particular entries
 - Some chapter with terminology (see https://github.com/openservicebrokerapi/servicebroker/blob/v2.16/spec.md#notations-and-terminology)
-- Is Component Version Descriptor better than Component Descriptor because it describes a Component Version?
 - Tables for presenting field descriptions (see https://github.com/openservicebrokerapi/servicebroker/blob/v2.16/spec.md)
 - Tables for input export params of functions (see https://github.com/openservicebrokerapi/servicebroker/blob/v2.16/spec.md)
 - List with all errors and their semantics